-Gregynog Ideas Lab XII Summer School - Keep the dates!
+Gregynog Ideas Lab XII Summer School - 2026 Registration is now open!

 13-17 July 2026, Gregynog Hall, Newtown, Powys, Mid Wales, UK

 The Gregynog Ideas Lab is a residential summer school situated in the beautiful grounds of Gregynog Hall, Newtown, Powys, Mid Wales.
-Please note that places are limited (30) and allocated on a first come first served basis.
-Thus we would advise you to consult our booking options and book fast.
+Please note that places are limited (30) and allocated on a first-come-first-served basis.
+Thus, we would advise you to book fast.

 Gregynog Ideas Lab is a unique opportunity for postgraduate students and academics engaged in work in global politics from a range of critical, postcolonial, feminist, post-structural and psychoanalytic traditions to re-examine their work and meet others interested in similar areas.
 The Summer School is located within the broad realm of international politics, critical methods and various interdisciplinary approaches.

-The list of guest professors will be released soon.
-Previously, we have been joined by the following guest professors and many will be back this year:
+The full list of guest professors will be released soon.
+Previously, we have been joined by the following guest professors:

 Himadeep Muppidi (Vassar College)